 Veganism is compassionate living and giving up on dairy, meat and other products derived from animals.
-There has been a rise by 360% in the number of vegans in the United Kingdom, over the past decade.
+There has been a rise of 360% in the number of vegans in the United Kingdom, over the past decade.
 Many Londoners are going vegan, being vegan is a new punk.
-According to the UN, there are three main factors: the environment, health and concerns about animal welfare that has led into many Londoners adopting the vegan lifestyle.
+According to the UN, there are three main factors: the environment, health and concerns about animal welfare that has led to many Londoners adopting the vegan lifestyle.
 Campaigns and festivals like Veganuary and Vevolution have been started to make non-vegans aware of the benefits of being a vegan.

-1. 222 Veggie Vegan:
+1. 222 Veggie Vegan

 Where: 222 North End Road, West Kensington London W14 9NU

-- Tofu Vegan Burger at Mildreds, 45 Lexington St, Carnaby, London
+- Tofu Vegan Burger at Mildreds, 45 Lexington St, Carnaby, London Image Source: Mildred

-Where: 45 Lexington street, Soho London WLF 9AN
+Where: 45 Lexington Street, Soho London WLF 9AN

-3. Vantra Vitao:
+3. Vantra Vitao

 Where: 25-27 Oxford Street, London W1D 2DW

-4. Amico Bio:
+4. Amico Bio

 This one is a vegetarian, Italian restaurant on the new Oxford Street.
-Amico Bio offers classic, and gluten free Italian dishes.
-Head Chef and owner Pasquale Amico, sources many of the ingredients from his family’s farm in Capua, Italy.
+Amico Bio offers classic and gluten-free Italian dishes.
+Head Chef and owner Pasquale Amico sources many of the ingredients from his family’s farm in Capua, Italy.
 There’s another branch of this restaurant in Barbican.

 Where: 43 New Oxford Street, London WC1A 1BH

-5. Itadaki Zen:
+5. Itadaki Zen

-A Japanese Vegan Restaurant Yes it is one of a kind in the entire Europe.
-Dishes made out of Tofu, Noodle and Seaweed are very impressive.
+A Japanese Vegan Restaurant Yes it is one of a kind in the entire of Europe.
+Dishes made out of Tofu, Noodles and Seaweed are very impressive.
 Try out their Sasou tea made from bamboo leaf and buckwheat (soothing for a weak stomach) pumpkin cake with tofu cream.
 It’s a little on the pricey side.
-Students can avail a discount of 10%.
+Students can avail of a discount of 10%.
 Itadaki Zen is London’s First and only vegan Japanese restaurant.

 Where: 139 Kings Cross Road, London WC1X 9BJ

-6. Fed By Water:
+6. Fed By Water

-Where: Unit 1B, Dalston Cross Shopping Centre 64, Kingsland High street, London E8 2LX
+Where: Unit 1B, Dalston Cross Shopping Centre 64, Kingsland High Street, London E8 2LX

-7. Vanilla Black:
+7. Vanilla Black

 Where: 17-18 Tooks Court, London EC4A 1LB